VISAS FOR TOURISTS – VISA ATTORNEYS Los Angeles

 To obtain your tourism visa, it will be essential you have in your possession certain required documentation.
 This should include a valid passport, DS-160 application form confirmation page, proof of legal residency in your home country, and passports containing all prior U.S. visas, even those that have since expired.
-Should you need assistance in obtaining these documents contact Alami Law, an immigration lawyer Pasadena residents trust in handling these situations.
+Should you need assistance in obtaining these documents contact Alami Law, an immigration lawyer Los Angeles residents trust in handling these situations.

-Since each applicant's case is unique, there may be times when government authorities may request additional documentation prior to deciding if they will issue you a tourist visa.
+Since each applicant’s case is unique, there may be times when government authorities may request additional documentation prior to deciding if they will issue you a tourist visa.
 For example, at the time of your interview, you may be asked to bring with you a birth certificate that is either the original or a certified copy.
 In addition, you may need an ID card if you are 18 years of age or older, and also it may be asked of you to provide proof of finances such as bank statements, diplomas to prove your educational credentials, and pay slips or letters from your employer to prove employment.
-Due to the complexities and uncertainty that often surrounds such requests, always work with visa attorneys Pasadena clients trust in helping them obtain the needed documentation for their tourism visa.
+Due to the complexities and uncertainty that often surrounds such requests, always work with visa attorneys Los Angeles clients trust in helping them obtain the needed documentation for their tourism visa.

 Practice Prior to the Interview